 We had booked our Hakone accommodation at the amazing Gora Hanaougi ryokan, a hotel perfect for lazing about in the onsen baths that come with each room.
 It is also perfect for sightseeing around the Hakone area, being located right outside Sounzan station at the top of the Hakone Tozan cable car.

-Most visitors to the region follow the options on the so-called Hakone Loop or Round Course itinerary to make their way around this part of the Fuji-Hakone-Izu National Park.
+Most visitors to the region follow the options on the so-called Hakone Loop circuit or Round Course itinerary to make their way around this part of the Fuji-Hakone-Izu National Park.
 Having 1 day available to us between our 2 nights at Gora Hanaougi, we decided to do the same.

 And since the Hakone Tozan cable car forms one part of this circuit, we had an ideal starting point for our trip.